navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-10-10-defeating-diabetes-3.md

 My past couple of months of research and effort have taken care of all my short-term goals and needs.
 I'm running a few experiments to convert my learnings into sustainable long term routines and continuous improvement goals.

 In terms of goals, I have about 1 more KG of fat to lose and a lot of muscle to gain.
 But this is not part of the boot camp type dietary / workout regimen that I have been imposing on myself.
-A longer term, living goal that will continuously tweak and tune as my body adapts to the new reality.
+A longer term, living goal that I will continuously tweak and tune as my body adapts to the new reality.

 I will also be experimenting with eating more normal (moderate - high carb) food and desserts to see how my body reacts.
-I will publish my detailed workout routine for those that are on a similar journey towards recovery diabetes or general health.
+I will publish my detailed workout routine for those that are on a similar journey towards diabetes recovery  or general health.

 Stay tuned for some interesting announcements in this area and others.